Rate limits

 Headers on successful responses

-Every authenticated response (not just 429s) carries the rate-limit state so you can budget preemptively:
+Every authenticated response, not just 429, carries the rate-limit state so you can budget preemptively:

 X-RateLimit-Reset: 1713797700 # unix epoch seconds

-The dashboard shows an upgrade recommendation when your trailing-3-month overage cost exceeds the next tier's monthly price — at that point it's cheaper to move up a tier than keep paying per event.
+The dashboard shows an upgrade recommendation when your trailing-3-month overage cost exceeds the next tier's monthly price.
+At that point it is cheaper to move up a tier than keep paying per-pageview overages.

 Per-endpoint notes